magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Priority:

-- fix the mapper mouse requiremnet with fix from [BjarneJensen](https://github.com/magdesign/PocketVJ-CP-v3/issues/92#issuecomment-787531172)
 - rewrite update script to force remove content in ofxPiMapper/example/bin/data/sources/videos, recheck to mapper update process!
-- port the powersupply check script from Exhibition
 - port the new pjlink commands from Exhibition

 - prevent bootloops when pusing reboot and browser reconnects (anyone a hint?)